 The phone is really the least of her worries at the moment, because her in-laws do NOT care for her (they are both PhDs in obscure subjects and mostly just seem bent on making her feel as stupid as possible), and that’s even without knowing that she’s lost a priceless heirloom.
 And the wedding is only about eight days away so THAT’S not helping matters either.

 Of course, a nice distraction to all of this is reading someone else’s emails and Poppy finds herself rather absorbed by reading all of Sam’s correspondence.
 And because he seems so remote, she finds herself occasionally texting him about her worries about the in-laws, the missing ring, and also how he might improve his business.

 It’s no surprise that some sort of romance is going to spring up between them – the fun is watching it all unfold.

-And this book just made me laugh so much.
+And I’ve Got Your Number just made me laugh so much.
 And then, without warning, I’d be a little teary too at some particularly sweet scene.
 This book was just pitch perfect for me.
 I’ll definitely be rereading my favorite parts before it goes back to the library.

 Frankly, I love her books that aren’t the Shopaholic series because the crazy spending gives me panic attacks just to read.
 This one ties with Can You Keep a Secret? as my favorite of her books.